Aliases for MFSD2A Gene

 GeneCards Summary for MFSD2A Gene

 MFSD2A (Major Facilitator Superfamily Domain Containing 2A) is a Protein Coding gene.
-Diseases associated with MFSD2A include Microcephaly 15, Primary, Autosomal Recessive and Autosomal Recessive Primary Microcephaly.
-Among its related pathways are Synthesis of PC and Glycerophospholipid biosynthesis.
-GO annotations related to this gene include symporter activity and phospholipid transporter activity.
+Diseases associated with MFSD2A include Microcephaly 15, Primary, Autosomal Recessive and Microcephaly.
+Among its related pathways are Metabolism and Glycerophospholipid biosynthesis.
+Gene Ontology (GO) annotations related to this gene include symporter activity and phospholipid transporter activity.
 An important paralog of this gene is MFSD2B.

 UniProtKB/Swiss-Prot for MFSD2A Gene

-Sodium-dependent lysophosphatidylcholine (LPC) symporter, which plays an essential role for blood-brain barrier formation and function.
-Specifically expressed in endothelium of the blood-brain barrier of micro-vessels and transports LPC into the brain.
-Transport of LPC is essential because it constitutes the major mechanism by which docosahexaenoic acid (DHA), an omega-3 fatty acid that is essential for normal brain growth and cognitive function, enters the brain.
-Transports LPC carrying long-chain fatty acids such LPC oleate and LPC palmitate with a minimum acyl chain length of 14 carbons.
-Does not transport docosahexaenoic acid in unesterified fatty acid.
-Specifically required for blood-brain barrier formation and function, probably by mediating lipid transport.
+Sodium-dependent lysophosphatidylcholine (LPC) symporter, which plays an essential role for blood-brain barrier formation and function (By similarity).
+Specifically expressed in endothelium of the blood-brain barrier of micro-vessels and transports LPC into the brain (By similarity).
+Transport of LPC is essential because it constitutes the major mechanism by which docosahexaenoic acid (DHA), an omega-3 fatty acid that is essential for normal brain growth and cognitive function, enters the brain (PubMed:26005868).
+Transports LPC carrying long-chain fatty acids such LPC oleate and LPC palmitate with a minimum acyl chain length of 14 carbons (By similarity).
+Does not transport docosahexaenoic acid in unesterified fatty acid (By similarity).
+Specifically required for blood-brain barrier formation and function, probably by mediating lipid transport (By similarity).
 Not required for central nervous system vascular morphogenesis (By similarity).
-Acts as a transporter for tunicamycin, an inhibitor of asparagine-linked glycosylation.
-In placenta, acts as a receptor for ERVFRD-1/syncytin-2 and is required for trophoblast fusion (PubMed:18988732).
+Acts as a transporter for tunicamycin, an inhibitor of asparagine-linked glycosylation (PubMed:21677192).
+In placenta, acts as a receptor for ERVFRD-1/syncytin-2 and is required for trophoblast fusion (PubMed:18988732, PubMed:23177091).